Skip to main content

 #

-I made use of my former life as a science professional to help SME’s and the data team to summarize/contextualize our efforts in the schema of study design and formal paper formatting.
+I made use of my former life as a science professional to help SMEs and the data team to summarize/contextualize our efforts, and ground them in the schema of study design and formal paper formatting.
 I also helped to add my perspective as a game developer to the discussion and analysis components of the paper.

 Public Speaking and Tabling at Conferences